Early career doctors in Nigeria

 In Nigeria, an early career doctor (ECD) is a medical or dental practitioner in the early phase of their professional career post-graduation.
 This includes house officers, resident doctors and medical officers below the rank of principal medical/dental officer (PMO/PDO).
 This term is more widely used in Nigeria compared to the junior doctor in the United Kingdom and Australia.
-Although Junior Doctors may seem synonymous with ECDs, ECDs embraces more cadres of doctors than junior doctors especially as it is in the UK or Australia.
+Although Junior Doctors may seem synonymous with ECDs, ECDs embrace more cadres of doctors than junior doctors especially as it is in the UK or Australia.
 They may be engaged in training or non-training position at this point in their professional development.
 Those in training positions while rendering service include House physician or house surgeon and resident doctors.
 While medical officers and senior medical officers or the dentistry categories are in the non-training position.
 Generally, this period usually spans about the start of a career to fifteen years depending on the path an early career doctor chose for their professional development.